Why retailers should be prepared for a rise in returns

 UK eCommerce is estimated to have grown by 46% in 2020 and now represents 23.3% of total UK retail (which is up from 15.8% in 2019).
 Naturally, a boost in eCommerce sales led to a rise in return volumes.
 As consumers tested the waters online, trying out new retailers with different sizing and material qualities, the number of return requests rose.
 Returns are an unavoidable part of doing business online.
 With no changing rooms to help guide decisions, deliveries perhaps not getting to the customer in time for the products intended use, or simply the product not living up to its online image, returns are inevitable.

 However, whilst return volumes were rising alongside eCommerce sales consistently for all retailers, return rates were falling for some brands.
 ZigZag explores why that might have been the case, but also highlights why this is likely to change soon.

 First off, what’s the different between return volumes and return rates?

 Simply put return volumes are the total amount of products returned by customers.
 Whereas the return rate is the average amount of returns received per 100 products sold.
 Return rates vary between product categories and can also be impacted by gender, age and even country of the consumer.
-You are far more like to return a jumper or dress than you are a likely to return a sofa, whereas Germany typically has higher return rates than the rest of Europe.
+You are far more likely to return a jumper or dress than you are a likely to return a sofa, whereas Germany typically has higher return rates than the rest of Europe.